jakebullet70/OctoTouchController/HTTP Android 4.x Support/readme.txt

 I did this.

-Copy these original files from the 'internal' libs folder to a backup folder OkHttp.jar
+Copy these original files from the 'internal' libs folder to a backup folder and then delete them from the 'internal' libs folder
+OkHttp.jar
 OkHttp.xml
 okhttp-4.9.0.jar